 People interested in taking omega-3 supplements should talk to a doctor first.
-This is particularly true for people who are pregnant or breastfeeding and those taking medications or other supplements.
+This is particularly true for pregnant or breastfeeding people and those taking prescribed medications or other supplements.

-When selecting an omega-3 supplement, a person should consider the:
+When selecting an omega-3 supplement, a person should consider the following:

-- form of the supplement, such as gummy or pill
+- supplement type, such as gummy or capsule

 Many omega-3 supplements are available to buy.
 Below, we list four products that people may wish to try.

 Please note that the writer of this article has not tried these products.
 All product information is purely research-based and correct at the time of publishing.

 Life Extension’s Super Omega-3 soft gelatin capsules or softgels contain a formula that comprises EPA, DHA, sesame lignans, and olive extract.
 Research suggests that both sesamin, a lignan in sesame, and olive leaf extract may help prevent heart disease.